 |Service Provider or Telemarketer||

-MoEngage has direct integration with Gupshup & Kaleyra and helps you to meet the DLT compliances via these providers.
+MoEngage has direct integration with Gupshup & Kaleyra and helps you to meet the DLT compliance via these providers.

 |Telecom Operators||They are the access providers (Vodafone, Airtel, Idea, BSNL, etc) who are in direct connection with TRAI and aid with the regulation process.|

 On the DLT platform, you will get the option to register as a Telemarketer or Enterprise.
-Any business that deal with customers and communicate with them through SMS you’re most probably a telemarketer.
+Any business that deals with customers and communicates with them through SMS would most probably be categorized as a telemarketer.

 There are 2 types of Telemarketers:

-- Telemarketer Aggregator: They doesn’t have a direct connection with the telecom operator.
-Could be an individual or company.
+- Telemarketer Aggregator: They don’t have a direct connection with the telecom operator.
+Could be an individual or a company.